django/deps/draft/email-providers.md

 check `hasattr(django.conf.settings, "EMAIL_PROVIDERS")`.

-## Upgrading EmailBackend implementations
+### Upgrading EmailBackend implementations

-Code that implements an EmailBackend with any configurable options almost always needs to be updated for `EMAIL_PROVIDERS`.
-The approach here is meant to work for third-party backends, first-party backends directly in a project, and Django's own built-in email backends.

-To support `EMAIL_PROVIDERS`, an EmailBackend implementation should:
+Code that implements an EmailBackend may need to be updated for email providers.
+To work correctly with `mail.providers` an EmailBackend
+implementation:

-1. Accept and forward unknown `**kwargs` to superclass init.
-This covers the new `alias` keyword arg and helpful errors for unknown OPTIONS in the `BaseEmailBackend`.
-(Ensure any backend-specific keywords are removed from `**kwargs` before passing to the superclass.)
+1. Must accept and forward unknown `**kwargs` to superclass init.
+This lets the `BaseEmailBackend` handle the new `alias` argument and issue helpful errors for unknown OPTIONS.

+   Any backend-specific keywords must be removed from `**kwargs` before passing to the superclass.
+The preferred way to do this is with explicit keyword parameters for all supported options.

    If the backend has a `fail_silently` arg, decide whether to keep it.
 If keeping it, handle it locally (don't pass it to the superclass).
-See [*`fail_silently` in EmailBackend implementations*](#fail_silently-in-emailbackend-implementations) earlier.
+See [*`fail_silently` in EmailBackend implementations*](#fail_silently-in-emailbackend-implementations).

-2. Optionally issue deprecation warnings for settings that should be moved into `EMAIL_PROVIDERS` OPTIONS.
-And optionally raise an error if deprecated settings are being used alongside `EMAIL_PROVIDERS` (which can be detected by `alias is not None`).

-   If the package supports multiple Django versions, only warn on Django 6.1 or later.
-(Either check `django.VERSION >= (6, 1)` or feature test for `hasattr(django.core.mail, "providers")`.)

-   Some packages might prefer to handle settings checks elsewhere, such as using Django's system check framework.
-(For Django's built-in EmailBackends, these warnings and errors are all implemented in Django's settings module rather than in the individual backends.)

-3. When `self.alias is not None`, the backend is being initialized from updated `EMAIL_PROVIDERS` settings via `providers.create_connection()`.
-The provided keyword args include all OPTIONS from the settings.
-The backend should initialize and validate strictly from those args, without checking any settings.

-   `self.alias` is set only in Django 6.1 or later.
-Packages also supporting earlier Django versions should use `getattr(self, "alias", None)` instead.

-4. Or if `self.alias is None`, the backend is being initialized in deprecated compatibility mode (or in a version of Django before 6.1).
-The backend should use its original logic, including reading any top-level settings.
+2. Must treat keyword arguments as overriding settings or default values.
+When initialized through `mail.providers`, the keyword args come from OPTIONS in the `EMAIL_PROVIDERS` setting, so should take precedence

+   For required options, it's usually best to detect missing values and raise `InvalidEmailProvider`.
+(Defining a keyword param with no default also works, but results in a less helpful, generic `TypeError` from Python.)

    ❗️ Backend implementations **should not directly read** `settings.EMAIL_PROVIDERS[self.alias]["OPTIONS"]`.
 It seems tempting, but the OPTIONS are already in the `__init__()` args.
 Trying to read them directly from settings may break backwards compatibility or future features.

-A good rule of thumb is to use `alias` *only* in error messages (to identify the offending `EMAIL_PROVIDERS` entry) or to distinguish updated from deprecated initialization (by checking for `None`).
-Any other use of `alias` is likely problematic.
+3. Should decide whether to continue supporting existing custom settings.

+   If a backend *only* wants to allow configuration through `EMAIL_PROVIDERS`, existing custom settings can be deprecated or dropped.
+Some custom backends may want to retain existing settings as a common fallback when a value isn't provided in OPTIONS.
+(E.g., use `api_key` if in OPTIONS but default to `settings.CUSTOM_BACKEND_API_KEY` when not provided.)

+   Django's own backends are switching to OPTIONS-only configuration after the deprecation period.
+During deprecation, they use settings values only when being initialized in compatibility mode (not through `mail.providers`).
+To differentiate, check `self.alias` after calling superclass init.
+If `self.alias is None`, compatibility applies; when `self.alias` is set the backend was initialized from `EMAIL_PROVIDERS` OPTIONS.

+   For packages supporting multiple Django versions, either check `django.VERSION >= (6, 1)` or feature test for `hasattr(django.core.mail, "providers")` to determine if the email providers feature is available.
+And substitute `getattr(self, "alias", None)` for `self.alias` since it's not set in earlier Django versions.

+4. Must not access Django's deprecated email settings when `EMAIL_PROVIDERS` is defined.
+Trying to read them will raise an `AttributeError`.
+This may affect custom email backends that borrow Django settings like `EMAIL_HOST`.

+   A backend that wants to mimic Django's compatibility behavior should check `self.alias` as described in the previous item, and only access Django's deprecated email settings in compatibility mode (when `self.alias is None`).

 Here's an example.
 Before migration, this EmailBackend for the hypothetical Wheemail service gets a required WHEEMAIL_API_KEY and optional WHEEMAIL_REGION